aaronshappell/picabot/README.md

 `!music`: Gives you a list of the songs currently in the queue
 ### Planned Commands
 `!insult`: Call the bot to your voice channel to deliver a special insult
 `!weather`: Gives you the current weather
 `!pat`: Pat pica and commend him for his efforts
 ### Example Command
 A command must have at least a name, description, and run function.
 Optionally usage, args, and aliases can also be specified.
 ```
+// example.js file in commands folder

 // Other varibles or functions
 const example = 1;